GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/07_GUI/02_guiElements.md

 ~~~~~~~~~~~~~

 # GUI element types
 bs::f provides a large library of existing GUI element types.
-We'll focus on explaining the most important ones, but you can find an exhaustive list in @ref GUI.
+We'll focus on explaining the most important ones, but you can find an exhaustive list in the API reference.

 ## Label
 A label is the most basic of GUI elements, that allows no user interaction and just displays a textual string.
 It is created with @bs::GUILabel::create, which accepts a string as input.